wharfkit/website/src/routes/blog/posts/5-session-introduction.md

 title: "Wharf: An Introduction to Sessions"
 date: 2023-01-03
 tags: ["guide"]
+preview: This article gives a preview of the upcoming release of the Session Kit, one of the major components in the Wharf product collection.
+This kit aims to provide the tools required for developers to interact with an Antelope-based blockchain.
 ---

 > Please note that this article contains a "Technical Preview" using an early release of Wharf's [Session Kit](https://github.com/wharfkit/session).
 This article was written in early 2023 using `@wharfkit/session` version 0.1.1.
 Everything within this article is subject to change as the code matures.
 Please refer to the official documentation (when available) on [WharfKit.com](https://wharfkit.com) for up-to-date usage instructions and information.